devadvance/devadvance.github.io/_posts/2017-08-23-microservices-shell-commands-with-added-flavor.md

 ---
-layout: 2018design-post
+layout: post
 title: "Microservices: shell commands with added flavor"
+image: /images/posts/2017-08-23_1.png
 ---

 # Microservices: shell commands with added flavor

-## Now in shiny new packaging with more network.
+**Now in shiny new packaging with more network.**

 {% if page.date %}{{ page.date | date: "%A, %B %-d, %Y" }}{% endif %}